Civilization 6 for Mac: Summer 2017 Update and new DLC now Live

 Unfortunately, this Summer Update did not enable cross-platform Multiplayer.

 I have reached out to Aspyr’s to understand what is preventing Mac and Windows versions from being the same (and therefore enabling cross-platform Multiplayer).
+In the meantime, you can go ahead and play with your Linux friends.

 Are you a Civ fan?
 Will you be buying this one?